 Software developer Jayson Concepcion and his wife, Melanie, are on an “epic adventure of love and travel” – seeing the world while prioritizing their family and even saving for retirement.
 They try to visit at least one new country each year, and in between, they spend time exploring their home country, the Philippines.
-He shares their tips and reviews on his blog, The Travel Debugger, and recently wrote about how he balances his responsibilities with his wanderlust: 5 Reasons to Marry a Guy Who Travels.

 NAME: Jayson Concepcion

 How have you made your life a “traveling life” and why?